bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 https://github.com/bertofurth/Seagate-Central-Samba

-### NTFS/exFAT USB insertion
+### Optional - NTFS/exFAT USB insertion (Recommended)
 In order to take advantage of the new exFAT and NTFS file system support in the Linux kernel the following patch must be applied to one of the scripts that controls automatic mounting of newly inserted USB devices.
+FAT32 USB drives will still work regardless of whether this patch is applied.

 The script should first be backed up.
 Next it should be patched using the "usbshare.py.SC.patch" patch file that was transferred to the Seagate Central in a previous step.

      cp /usr/lib/python2.6/site-packages/shares/usbshare.py /usr/lib/python2.6/site-packages/shares/usbshare.py.old
      patch -i usbshare.py.SC.patch /usr/lib/python2.6/site-packages/shares/usbshare.py